 Pumping the water out with the self-contained water pump can empty the fresh water tank.
-Simply turn on the pump switch and open a couple of faucets until the water will no longer drain out, or on all models use the petcock-type drain valve located on the freshwater tank pan described above.
+Simply turn on the pump switch and open a couple of faucets until the water will no longer drain out, or use the stainless steel valve and/or brass drain valve(s) located on the freshwater tank pan described above.
 Be sure to watch closely and turn the pump off when the tank runs dry.
 Pump damage can occur if the pump runs dry for more than a few minutes.